-We use machine learning to support the removal of lead and other dangerous materials from communities, maximizing public health while minimizing costs.
+We build machine learning software to support the efficient removal of lead and other dangerous materials from communities, maximizing public health while minimizing costs.

 We believe all communities should be able address hazardous infrastructure in an affordable, time-efficient manner.